-The Proposed Project would increase wastewater generation at the Project Site with the addition of the Arena, practice facility, sports medicine clinic, team offices, retail/restaurants, community space, outdoor plaza, and hotel uses.
+The Proposed Project would increase wastewater generation at the Project Site with the addition of the arena, practice facility, sports medicine clinic, team offices, retail/restaurants, community space, outdoor plaza, and hotel uses.
 The Proposed Project would have four points of connection to the existing sewer systems.
-These points of connection include connections to the City's sewer line at South Prairie Avenue and West 102nd Street (point of connection 1), the City's sewer line at West 102nd Street west of South Doty Avenue (point of connection 2), the LACSD Prairie Trunk Sewer at Freeman Avenue and 103rd Street (point of connection 4).
-According to the Sewer Area Study, the existing 8-inch-diameter sewer line along West 102nd Street would be removed or abandoned in the approximately 900-foot linear section of the street that would be vacated to accommodate construction of the Proposed Project.
-New 8-inch- and 10-inch-diameter pipelines along West 102nd Street would be constructed to serve the proposed uses and their laterals.
+These points of connection include connections to the City's sewer line at South Prairie Avenue and West 102^{nd} Street (point of connection 1), the City's sewer line at West 102^{nd} Street west of South Doty Avenue (point of connection 2), the LACSD Prairie Trunk Sewer at Freeman Avenue and 103^{rd} Street (point of connection 3), and the City's sewer line at West 102^{nd} Street east of South Doty Avenue (point of connection 4).
+According to the Sewer Area Study, the existing 8-inch sewer line along West 102^{nd} Street would be removed or abandoned in the approximately 900-foot linear section of the street that would be vacated to accommodate construction of the Proposed Project.
+New 8-inch and 10-inch pipelines along West 102^{nd} Street would be constructed to serve the proposed uses and their laterals.

-Ultimately, the northwestern portion of the Arena Site, which includes the plaza retail and restaurant uses, would drain to City sewer lines at South Prairie Avenue and West 102nd Street.
-The eastern portion of the Arena Site, which would include 20 percent of the wastewater generated by the Arena, would drain to the existing sewer line along West 102nd Street and then to the Orange Avenue Trunk Sewer along South Doty Avenue.
-The central and southern portion of the Arena Site, which includes 80 percent of the wastewater generated by the Arena, the practice facility, office space, sports medicine clinic, and community spaces, would drain to the Prairie Avenue Trunk Sewer along Freeman Avenue.
-In addition, wastewater generated by the proposed hotel use located on the East Transportation and Hotel Site would drain to the City's sewer line at West 102nd Street at the manhole east of South Doty Avenue.
+Ultimately, the northwestern portion of the Arena Site, which includes the plaza retail and restaurant uses, would drain to City sewer lines at South Prairie Avenue and West 102^{nd} Street.
+The eastern portion of the Arena Site, which would include 20 percent of the wastewater generated by the proposed arena, would drain to the existing sewer line along West 102^{nd} Street and then to the Orange Avenue Trunk Sewer along South Doty Avenue.
+The central and southern portion of the Arena Site, which includes 80 percent of the wastewater generated by the proposed arena, the practice facility, office space, sports medicine clinic, and community spaces, would drain to the Prairie Avenue Trunk Sewer along Freeman Avenue.
+In addition, wastewater generated by the proposed hotel use located on the East Transportation and Hotel Site would drain to the City's sewer line at West 102^{nd} Street at the manhole east of South Doty Avenue.

-All sewer point of connections that would serve the Project Site are sized between 8 inches and 12 inches in diameter.
-According to the Sewer Area Study, and as detailed in Table 3.15-15, the sewer mains that would serve the Proposed Project would meet the Los Angeles County capacity standards of no more than half full for mains under 15-inch-diameter and no more than threequarters full for mains with a diameter of 15 inches and larger.
+All sewer point of connections that would serve the Project Site are sized between 8-inches and 12-inches in diameter.
+According to the Sewer Area Study, and as detailed in Table 3.15-15, the sewer mains that would serve the Proposed Project would meet the Los Angeles County capacity standards of no more than 1⁄2 full for mains under 15-inch diameter and no more than 3⁄4 full for mains with a diameter of 15 inches and larger.
 More specifically: